How Ukrainian cultural heritage is being preserved online | DW | 23.03.2022

 In fact, every cultural object is a public object and protected by the general rules of warfare.
 Additionally, the international community, including Russia, signed the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict in 1954.
 But Moscow does not seem to be adhering to the agreement in the current war.

 Politicians are also trying to contribute to the protection of cultural property.
-The German government's Commissioner for Culture and Media, Claudia Roth, for example, has created the Netzwerk Kulturgutschutz Ukraine together with the German Foreign Office.
+The German government's commissioner for culture and media, Claudia Roth, for example, has created the Netzwerk Kulturgutschutz Ukraine with the Foreign Ministry.

-Emphasizing that stopping the invasion of Ukraine by the Kremlin, as well as humanitarian help, needs to be at the forefront, she noted her office's concern "for Ukraine's cultural treasures, which are acutely threatened by destruction, and together with them, the cultural heritage of Europe," Roth said, adding, "There are already a number of contacts and activities on all levels to protect endangered cultural objects in Ukraine."
+Emphasizing that stopping Russia's invasion of Ukraine by the Kremlin and humanitarian help need to be at the forefront of international efforts, Roth said her office would additionally work "for Ukraine's cultural treasures, which are acutely threatened by destruction, and together with them, the cultural heritage of Europe."
+She added: "There are already a number of contacts and activities on all levels to protect endangered cultural objects in Ukraine."

-Minister of state in the Foreign Office Katja Keul also added that the invasion was deliberately targeting the cultural identity of Ukraine, its cultural heritage and its artistic treasures: "We will help people in Ukraine with all our strength, to protect and defend their culture."
+Katja Keul, the minister of state in the Foreign Ministry, said Russia's invasion was deliberately targeting identity, heritage and artistic treasures: "We will help people in Ukraine with all our strength to protect and defend their culture."

-The Ukrainian cultural ministry is collecting proof from eyewitnesses on destroyed cultural institutions.
-Until now, 80 attacks have been made on cultural institutions and the numbers are rising every day.
+The Culture Ministry is collecting proof from eyewitnesses on destroyed institutions.
+So far, 80 attacks have been made on cultural institutions, and the number is rising every day.

 This article was originally written in German.